 Ask friends for recommendations and read reviews.
 A couple that have come recommended to me include United Hosting and Zen Hosting.
 Your hosting should cost around £4 – £5 per month.

 UPDATE 8.12.18: I’m hosted on SiteGround as they came recommended by Pipdig.
+Although I highly recommend them for your first year of hosting, be aware that they significantly hike up prices for subsequent years.

 4. Set Up Google Analytics